kvc0/goodmetrics/README.md

 In general, if something is wrong - a bad table, a misnamed column or a column with the wrong data type - you can just delete the offending table or column.
-Good Metrics tries to self-heal all the time.
+Goodmetrics tries to self-heal all the time.
 In fact, a newly encountered metrics table is just a table with a bunch of missing columns that will be healed as the columns and data types are encountered.

 Schema management is a failure recovery feature.

 ## A white-box unit of work
-What a "unit of work" is depends wholly on your application.
+What a "unit of work" or "workflow" is depends wholly on your application.
 Some examples:

 ### A web server
 * One unit of work would be an individual invocation of the GET() handler.
+  Add your user or header dimensions at the start of the handler and record the things you want where they happen.
+A Metrics object is a cheap blob that accumulates all the observations from a workflow's execution.
 * Another would be a background job that runs on a timer to refresh a cache or do some database tracing.